 Henry Shaw was making his fortune in America (he became a U.S. Citizen in 1843) but he re-created his native England at every turn.
 George Barnett designed for him the charming Linnean House (originally an orangery and the only existing greenhouse in the Missouri Botanical Garden that Henry Shaw saw constructed) it is today famed for its lush camellias and as the oldest, publicly open greenhouse west of the Mississippi River.
 Barnett also designed the Plant House and the Palm House in what became Tower Grove Park and the English-styled houses in Shaw Place that Henry Shaw leased, using the income to subsidize his growing botanical garden.
 He brought in experts from Europe and Britain to inform its development, whose scientific descendants today staff The Garden’s World Library of Plants.

 One of the largest of the garden’s numerous individual gardens is the tropical rainforest maintained in the Climatron.
 Designed by Murphy & Mackey, Assoc. of St. Louis it’s the first geodesic dome in the world to be used as a conservatory.
 Reflective pools planted with water lilies laid out east of the Climatron are presided over by bronze water nymphs and angels sculpted by Carl Milles.
-During one perfect exhibit glass sculptures by Dale Chihuly reflected sunlight and ripples in a picture perfect setting.
+In another lovely glass sculptures by Dale Chihuly reflect sunlight and ripples in a picture perfect setting.

 It’s interesting to me that what began as the single, largest, gated, private place in St. Louis (Tower Grove House dates to 1849) is today an open, economically diverse neighborhood where two of Henry Shaw’s finest characteristics – philanthropy and elegance – survive.
 Constructed in 1854 and converted into a home for aged, Protestant women in 1882, the two-story, Greek-Revival home of silversmith, Renee Beauvais, at 3625 Magnolia Avenue, is one of the community’s oldest, extant buildings.
 Today it serves as the mid-section of the Beauvais Manor Nursing Home and Rehabilitation Center.